Dipi Rebecchi: Marital struggles

 Dipi later causes more problems in her marriage when her aggressive side gets out of control.
 Dipi and Shane go to Yashvi's football match which is being watched by a talent scout.
 Shane wants Dipi to remain calm and not make their daughter nervous during the game.
 Dipi ignores Shane's wishes and embarrasses Yashvi.
 When Dipi witnesses fellow spectator Jake Hendra (Guy Greenstone) mocking Yashvi's performance she reacts violently and punches him in the face.
 This causes Yashvi to lose the match and Dipi's family turn against her.

 When Chloe Brennan (April Rose Pengilly) starts a paid-escort service, Shane meets up with her to talk about his marriage troubles.
 When Chloe's boss Paul Robinson (Stefan Dennis) discovers her side business he gets revenge by telling Dipi that Shane has used Chloe's service.
 Dipi incorrectly assumes that Shane has been paying Chloe for sex.
 She is outraged and confronts Chloe on Ramsay Street.
 Their argument escalates and Chloe falls into a pile of rubbish.
-Pengilly told Johnathon Hughes of the Radio Times that Shane just wants information about her business accosiate and Chloe wants to help Shane.
+Pengilly told Johnathon Hughes of the Radio Times that Shane just wants information about her business associate and Chloe wants to help Shane.
 She added that it is a story where the "wires are definitely crossed" when Dipi assumes the worst.

 The scene was originally supposed to feature Dipi becoming violent with Chloe, grabbing her neck choker and pushing her into the trash.
 Johal was unhappy with the scene and did not like the dialogue used.
 She thought that Dipi would not want to shame another woman for her lifestyle choices.
 She also wanted to demonstrate that her character had learned to overcome violence following her physical altercation with Jake.
-The scene instead played out with Chloe falling into the rubbish.
-While Johal added in a line about her husband being dishonest to demonstrate it is not always the woman's fault.
+The scene instead played out with Chloe falling into the rubbish, while Johal added in a line about her husband being dishonest to demonstrate it is not always the woman's fault.
 Pengilly also approved the scene change and wrote on her Instagram stating "we both went to great lengths to change this scene, it was written as a classic cat fight, in which Chloe was basically slut-shamed."